TurboTax TaxCaster - Terms of Service and License Agreement

 - You are at least 18 years of age;

-- You are capable of forming a binding contract with Intuit; and
+- You are capable of forming a binding contract with Intuit;

-You understand that by using certain Services, you are providing written instructions in accordance with the Fair Credit Reporting Act and other applicable law to permit Intuit Inc. and its affiliated companies to obtain and periodically refresh your credit information and other information about you from third parties for marketing, eligibility and other purposes described in Intuit's Global Privacy Statement.
+You understand that by using certain Services, you are providing written instructions in accordance with the Fair Credit Reporting Act and other applicable law to permit Intuit Inc. and its affiliated companies to obtain and periodically refresh your credit information and other information about you from third parties for marketing, eligibility, and other purposes described in Intuit's Global Privacy Statement.
 You understand that your instructions authorize Intuit and its affiliated companies to obtain such information now and periodically in the future for as long as you have a registered Intuit account.
 We will stop refreshing your credit information when you cancel your account through your account settings.

 Your Personal Information

-- We want to be transparent about how we use personal information and about your rights in our Privacy Statement.
+We want to be transparent about how we use personal information and about your rights in our Privacy Statement.
 You should only provide us with personal information of others if you have received permission to do so.

 You agree that Intuit may use and maintain your personal information according to Intuit’s Global Privacy Statement and any changes published by Intuit.

-To the extent we allow you to input personal information (as the term is defined under applicable law) about individuals other than yourself, you represent and warrant that you have complied with all applicable laws and received the proper authority or consent to allow us to collect and process such information to operate our business, in accordance with our Global Privacy Statement.
+To the extent we allow you to input personal information (as the term is defined under applicable law) about other individuals other than yourself, you represent and warrant that you have complied with all applicable laws and received the proper authority or consent to allow us to collect and process such information to operate our business, in accordance with our Global Privacy Statement.
 You further agree that, other than with respect to information furnished to TurboTax in connection with the preparation of an individual tax return, any sharing of personal information among Intuit Group Companies is contemplated as part of the Platform.
-You agree such sharing does not constitute a “sale” of information as defined under the California Consumer Privacy Act.
+You agree such sharing does not constitute a “sale” of information as defined under the California Consumer Privacy Act (CCPA).

 We may modify the provisions of this Agreement at any time.
 We may notify you of such modifications by posting through the Platform or on our website or by other means.
 It is important that you review this Agreement whenever we modify it because your continued use of the Platform indicates your agreement to the modifications.
-We may modify, suspend or discontinue the Platform at any time.
-You agree that we will not be liable to you or any third party for any modification, suspensions or discontinuance of the Platform.

 In some cases, you may need to accept changes to this Agreement to continue using the Platform.
 If you do not agree to the changes, you may stop using the Platform or terminate your account.